spruceUI/sprigUI/README.md

 - OnionOS team for sharing their wealth of knowledge and a couple of apps.
 - Shaun Inman of MinUI for the same.
 - XK9274 for the SDL2 build that allows PyUI to even run on this device.
+- Steward Fu for all his work on the Miyoo Mini, including but not limited to porting the DraStic emulator.
 - XanXic for a lot of the helperFunction code from spruce that we implemented in sprig.
 - The thememaking community, including tenlevels, 369px, Kyle Bing, HeyDW, and fagnerpc.